ladwa2000/MySQL/README.md

-This file explains the use of Select Statements in SQL
+Showcasing the basics of select statements in SQL